ShivaniH20/LBP/README.md

 # Detection of Diabetic Retinopathy Using LBP

 ## Overview
-This project focuses on the detection of Diabetic Retinopathy using image processing and machine learning techniques.
-The system analyzes retinal fundus images and extracts texture-based features using the Local Binary Pattern (LBP) algorithm to assist in identifying signs of diabetic retinopathy.
+This project focuses on the detection of Diabetic Retinopathy using image processing techniques and Local Binary Pattern (LBP) feature extraction.
+The system analyzes retinal fundus images to identify patterns associated with diabetic retinopathy.

-The project aims to support early diagnosis and improve screening efficiency through automated image analysis.
+The project was developed as an academic mini project to explore computer vision and medical image analysis concepts.

 ---

 ## Features
 - Retinal image preprocessing
 - Feature extraction using Local Binary Pattern (LBP)
-- Image classification workflow
+- Texture-based image analysis
 - Detection support for diabetic retinopathy
-- Python-based implementation
+- MATLAB-based implementation
-- Simple and lightweight machine learning pipeline
+- Medical image processing workflow

 ---

 ## Technologies Used
-- Python
-- OpenCV
-- NumPy
-- Scikit-learn
+- MATLAB
-- Matplotlib
+- Image Processing Toolbox
+- Local Binary Pattern (LBP)
-- Image Processing Techniques
+- Digital Image Processing Techniques
-- Machine Learning Concepts
+- Computer Vision Concepts

 ---

 ## Project Architecture

-1. Input retinal image dataset
+1. Input retinal image
 2. Image preprocessing
-   - Resizing
    - Grayscale conversion
    - Noise reduction
+   - Image enhancement
 3. Feature extraction using LBP
-4. Feature analysis and classification
+4. Texture analysis
-5. Prediction of diabetic retinopathy presence
+5. Detection and output generation

 ---

 ## Local Binary Pattern (LBP)

-LBP is a texture descriptor used in computer vision for feature extraction.
-It works by comparing neighboring pixel values with the center pixel and generating binary patterns that represent image textures.
+LBP is a texture descriptor used in image processing and computer vision.
+It compares neighboring pixels with the center pixel and generates binary patterns that represent texture information.

-In this project, LBP is used to extract important retinal texture features that help identify abnormalities associated with diabetic retinopathy.
+In this project, LBP helps extract retinal texture features useful for identifying diabetic retinopathy symptoms.

 ---

 ## Dataset
-The project uses retinal fundus images for training and testing purposes.
+The project uses retinal fundus images for analysis and testing.

 Dataset includes:
 - Normal retinal images
-- Images showing diabetic retinopathy symptoms
+- Retinal images affected by diabetic retinopathy

 ---